 bladder.
 Next, an equal amount of warmed fluid will be put in.
 You will be asked to

 describe what you feel when this is done, such as warmth, the need to urinate, discomfort

 or pain, or nausea.

-- The catheter will be connected to a measuring device called a cystometer (an instrument
+The catheter will be connected to a measuring device called a cystometer (a tool that

 asked to tell when you first feel the urge to urinate and when you feel like you must